DegreeCalc

 How long does it take to pay off student loans?

-The average actual repayment time is 20 years, significantly longer than the standard 10-year federal plan, per Education Data Initiative research.
-Paying off the average $39,375 balance on the standard plan at 6.39% requires $447/month.
+Actual repayment often lasts much longer than the standard 10-year federal plan.
+Paying off a $39,700 balance on the standard plan at 6.39% requires about $449/month.
 Many borrowers use income-driven plans to lower monthly payments, but this extends repayment and increases total interest.
 Calculate your exact timeline with our student loan calculator.

 What percentage of student loan borrowers are delinquent?